SURREAL ADVENTURES

 ‘If this is true, I’m curious: how were you able to manifest a body each time you visit, and how do you determine how you wish to appear?’

-‘There’s not much to the process once you decide how you wish to manifest on earth, much like putting on a suit, except I decided to go casual this time,’ he said, chuckling.
+‘There’s not much to the process once you decide how you wish to manifest on earth, much like putting on a suit, except I decided to go casual this time,’ he chuckled.

-‘When I first came, I did some browsing in Europe before deciding to adopt the ethnicity of a Portuguese man since I thought I’d do a little sailing on your ocean waters.
+‘When I first came, I did some browsing in Europe before deciding to adopt the ethnicity of a Portuguese man since I thought I’d do a little sailing on your ocean waters just as things were getting underway there, thanks to their royalty.

 ‘While this body exists in higher vibratory octaves such as the astral plane, it can transduce down to earth’s lower plane such that I can lower my bodily frequency to walk down any street in town and be seen.
-When it suits me, no pun intended, I can assume another appearance.
+You may have even seen me.
+When it suits me, no pun intended, I can assume another, slightly altered appearance.
 Most impressive, wouldn’t you say?’

-All this was new to me; imagine that, shape-shifting aliens invading the planet as pirates on ancient sailing vessels.
-That would make one hell of a sci-fi movie.
+All this was new to me; imagine that, a shape-shifting alien invading the planet as a pirate on an ancient sailing vessel.
+That would make one hell of a sci-fi story.

-To which he replied, saying, ‘plenty; someone has to keep your earth intact... at least, until your species learns to raise its consciousness to where it can survive on its own cognisance.’
+To which he replied, ‘Plenty, someone has to keep your earth intact... at least, until your species can survive on its own cognisance.’

-‘But aren’t there also less benevolent entities who infiltrate important positions of leadership so they may take earthlings down?’
+‘But aren’t there also less benevolent entities where you come from who infiltrate important positions of leadership so they may take earthlings down?’

 ‘Do you actually think humans need any help with that?’

-‘Probably not, yet it seems this world continues to endure an inordinate amount of evil that appears to come from somewhere.’
+‘Probably not, yet it seems this world has to endure an inordinate amount of evil that appears to come from somewhere else.’

-‘Without leeching onto willing human surrogates calibrating on the lowest extremes of consciousness, the forces of cosmic darkness could not anchor in your world.
-Fortunately, benevolent beings serve as a countervailing force where nefarious intruders exist.
-Some refer to these beings as angels.’
+‘Without leeching onto willing human surrogates who calibrate on the lowest spectrums of consciousness, nefarious cosmic forces would never be able to anchor here.
+Fortunately, benevolent beings serve as a countervailing force if some of these bad actors try to get through.
+Some refer to these as angels, but that’s just a religious term for highly ascended extra-terrestrial masters.’

 ‘So, is that how you would describe yourself?’

-‘Okay, good to know some backup may be available when we need it most, but why are these pesky humans allowed to return to make more trouble?’
+‘Okay, good to know some backup is available when we need it most, but why are these pesky humans allowed to reincarnate to cause us more trouble?’

-‘It may not always seem the best way; nevertheless, humanity can only awaken to the light of higher consciousness by experiencing the contrast of darkness.
-All inhabited planets in the multiverse also have their growth processes.
-So, if you wonder why you have so many wars, homicides and genocides on earth, well, now you know… you’ve chosen the hard way.
+‘It might not always appear the most efficient way; nevertheless, humanity can only awaken to the light of higher consciousness by experiencing the contrast of darkness.
+All inhabited planets in the multiverse also have their own growth processes, but most are rather benighted compared to Earth.
+So, if you wonder why there are so many wars, homicides and genocides here, well, now you know… you’ve chosen the hard way because it’s faster.

-‘When they reincarnate, many of these dim spirits wish to make restitution for past iniquities.
-Not that this always works.
-Many remain ensconced in their twisted state, refusing to see the light, and so return to where they came – it’s a hell of a way to live.
+‘When these compromised spirits reincarnate, many hope to make amends for past iniquities, not that this always works in past amnesia.
+Many continue ensconced in their twisted state, refusing to see the light, and so return to where they came from – it’s a hell of a way to live.
 Still, that’s their choice.’

 ‘If I may ask, why did you first come to earth, other than to save us from ourselves?’

-‘As tough as things might get here, your world offers unique insights into how embryonic and unsophisticated beings manage to evolve while undergoing severe adversities.
+‘As tough as things might get here, your world offers unique insights into how unsophisticated embryonic beings manage to evolve while undergoing severe adversities.
 I especially witnessed this on my Magellan voyage.’

-‘I supposed if it can be done on earth, then it can be done anywhere,’ I remarked wistfully.
+‘I suppose if it can be done on earth, it can be done anywhere,’ I remarked wistfully.

 ‘That’s true, although there are also other reasons I return here.’